 - 6 ounces day-old bread or about 3 rolls

 - 2 tablespoons parsley (minced or 1 tablespoon dried)

 - 1/4 teaspoon dried marjoram

 - 1 egg

-- Stir the egg and nutmeg into the breadcrumbs, then add the sauteed onions and seasonings and mix well.
+Stir the egg and nutmeg into the bread then add the sauteed onions and seasonings.
+Mix well.